Non-Prescription Drugs and Medicines: FSA Eligibility

 What are non-prescription drugs and medicines?

-Non-prescription drugs and medicines are Over-the-Counter (OTC) but must be prescribed to treat a disease or condition in order to be eligible for reimbursement with a consumer-directed healthcare plan.
+Non-prescription drugs and medicines are Over-the-Counter (OTC) and are eligible for reimbursement with a consumer-directed healthcare plan.
 Non-prescription drugs and medicines may be brand-name or generic.
-A prescription must be acquired, regardless, for reimbursement eligibility (U.S. Food and Drug Administration).

 Why do non-prescription drugs and medicines require a prescription?